LendingHome/zero_downtime_migrations/README.md

 #### Bad

 The DDL transaction should only be disabled for migrations that add indexes.
+All other types of migrations should keep the DDL transaction enabled so that changes can be rolled back if any unexpected errors occur.

 ```ruby
 class AddPublishedToPosts < ActiveRecord::Migration[5.0]